erikeldridge/item-network/README.md

 Expose user activity to provide feedback and facilitate recognition

+Inspiration:
+* Facebook
+* Twitter
+* Rdio

 ### Simplicity

 Restrict the amount of primitives and rules to facilitate onboarding

+Inspiration:
+* Apple

 ### Ease of use

 Maintain a low barrier to entry.
-Value should be immediately apparent
+Value should be immediately apparent and accessible

+### Logged out

+Everyone who touches the product is a user, and exists on a usage continuum

+Inspiration:
+* YouTube

 ### Delightful